-Finally, if the university seeks to impact humanity positively, it follows that it must define that humanity in the most diverse and inclusive terms possible-humanity not as an abstract, but as the real people of the state of Colorado, the nation, and the world in all their diversity and complexity.
-Serving such a contemporary definition of humanity requires that proper attention be paid to their basic need for safety, resources, and support; and to their achievements, successes, and prosperity.
+Because maximizing the university's positive impact on humanity requires defining humanity in the most diverse and inclusive terms possible, CU Boulder must serve the people of the state of Colorado, the nation, and the world in all their diversity and complexity.
+Serving such a contemporary

-Thus, this plan is an extension of our campus' strategic priorities, but it is more-it feeds back into them and forms a foundation for their fulfilment.
+This plan derives from our campus's strategic priorities and also feeds back into them.
+Hence, it forms a foundation for their fulfilment.